daviddalpiaz/appliedstats/cat-int.md

   \end{cases}.
 \]

 In this case, we call $x_2$ a **dummy variable**.
-A dummy variable is somewhat unfortunately named, as it is in no way "dumb".
+A dummy variable is somewhat unfortunately named, as it is in no way "dumb."
 In fact, it is actually somewhat clever.
 A dummy variable is a numerical variable that is used in a regression analysis to "code" for a binary categorical variable.
 Let's see how this works.

 First, note that `am` is already a dummy variable, since it uses the values `0` and `1` to represent automatic and manual transmissions.
 Often, a variable like `am` would store the character values `auto` and `man` and we would either have to convert these to `0` and `1`, or, as we will see later, `R` will take care of creating dummy variables for us.